Report damaged road structures, furniture or street signs

 - cycle sign damaged or missing

-Green/Grey communication boxes are not the responsibility of NCC.
-These will be owned by Virgin Media or BT Openreach and damage should be reported direct to these companies via their websites.
+Green/grey communication boxes are owned by Virgin Media or BT Openreach not the Council.
+Damage to these boxes should be reported directly to these companies via their websites.

 Motorways and trunk roads in Nottinghamshire (A1, A46, A453, A52 and M1) are managed by Highways England.